bibanon/bibanon/4chan---The-Quinnspiracy.md

     * MundaneMatt claims that it was the same email she uses on other sites [here](http://youtu.be/tJZPzke6fDo?t=2m).

 * **/d/ mod -**** **Some moderator of /d/ claimed that Moot instructed the moderation team to "defend" persecuted individuals by deleting threads.
 This is doubtful, for mods are not board specific. (also needs source)

-## Sources

-Please reference all important trustworthy sources regarding the incident (ie links to the Twitter posts, blog posts, etc).